mehmetbesli/UiPathExamples/README.md

 ### What is the content of the project

 #### Project Names
-* ExcelReadAndWriteData
 * DataScrapingExample
+* FillingFormExample
+* GuesssingGame
-* FormDoldurma
+* GuesssingGame2
 * NotepadExample
-* SayiTahminEtmeOyunu
-* SayıTahminEtmeOyunu2
+* ReadAndWriteDataInExcel
-* TranslaterExample
+* TranslateExample